Clash between Clinton, Sanders wings of Dem Party revived in House special election in Ohio

 Mrs. Turner served as a top adviser and surrogate on the senator’s 2016 White House campaign.
 That cycle, her advocacy on behalf of progressive values even drew an offer from the Green Party to run as its vice-presidential nominee.
 Mrs. Turner turned down the opportunity, arguing the Democratic Party was “worth fighting for.”

 After former President Donald Trump bested Mrs. Clinton for the presidency, Mrs. Turner was tapped to lead Our Revolution.
-The grass-roots advocacy group, a direct spin-off of Mr. Sanders‘ campaign, was tasked with educating the next generation of progressive leaders.
+The grass-roots advocacy group, a direct spinoff of Mr. Sanders‘ campaign, was tasked with educating the next generation of progressive leaders.
 When 2020 came around, Mrs. Turner left the group to serve as national co-chair of Mr. Sanders’ second presidential run.

-Allies also say that the more recent experience as a national progressive figure has obscured Mrs. Turner’s decades-long work in Ohio.
+Allies also say that the more recent experience as a national progressive figure has obscured Mrs. Turner’s decadeslong work in Ohio.

 “I think if you look at her background, you see that she’s been here,” said Cleveland City Councilman Blaine Griffin, a prominent backer of Mr. Biden in 2020 who is supporting Mrs. Turner.